lupyuen/lupyuen.github.io/src/tcc.md

 (Funny how __printf__ is the first thing we learn about C. Yet it's incredibly difficult to implement!)

-TODO: Pic of missing printf
+TODO: Pic of compiling and running NuttX App

 # Test with Apache NuttX RTOS